microsoft/Freeflow/README.md

 Then, build the code in libraries-router/librdmacm-1.1.0mlnx/, and install the library to /usr/lib/ (which is default).

-Finally, checkout the code of ffrouter/.
-Build with "build.sh" in the source folder and run "./router router1".
+Finally, build the code of ffrouter/ with "build.sh" in the source folder and run "./router router1".

 Step 2: Repeat Step 1 to start router in other hosts.
 You can capture a Docker image of router1 for avoiding repeating the installations and building.

 Step 3: Start a customer container on the same host as router1
 ```